 - 6 ounces raw farro, cooked (will yield about 2 cups)

 - 1 tablespoon olive oil

-- 4 boneless, skinless chicken breasts, pounded to about 1/2 inch thick if they are thick
+- 4 boneless skinless chicken breasts, pounded to about ½-inch thickness if they are thick

 - 2 tablespoons shallot, minced

 - 2 tablespoons lemon juice

 - 2 tablespoons red wine vinegar